 It will also follow that car leasing companies, which are ineligible to claim 100% first-year writing down allowances on cars, will be restricted to 18% (0-110 g/km) and 8% (from 111 g/km) on a reducing balance basis.

 The government will further review the case for the FYA and the appropriate business cars emission thresholds from 2021 at Budget 2019.

-It’s wise to check with a qualified financial adviser or accountant before taking an decisions based on allowances for purchasing new company or business cars.
+It’s wise to check with a qualified financial adviser or accountant before taking an decisions based on allowances for purchasing new business or company cars.